What would you like to know more about?

 • If the household does not exist, click New.
 Enter the information for the new household, and click Save.

-6. For Departing Reason, select the appropriate reason for the household split.
+6. In the Departure Reason field, select the appropriate reason for the household split.

-• If you chose Marriage, select the new Spouse.
-This will update the Marital Status for both individuals, and create a new Contact Relationship for the departing member and the spouse.
+• If you selected Marriage, select the new spouse.
+This will update the marital status for both individuals, and create a new contact relationship for the departing member and the spouse.

-• If you chose Divorce or Separation, select the current Spouse.
-This updates the Marital Status for both individuals, end-dates the existing Contact Relationship for the marriage, and creates a new Contact Relationship for the divorce or separation.
+• If you selected Divorce or Separation, select the current spouse.
+This updates the marital status for both individuals, end-dates the existing contact relationship for the marriage, and creates a new contact relationship for the divorce or separation.

-• If you chose Divorce or Separation, choose whether to create non-custodial parent records for children.
-If you select the check box, this creates Other Household records with a Household Type of Non-Custodial Parent for each Minor Child.
-In other words, this links them to the Household that is not their Primary Household following the split.
+• If you selected Divorce or Separation, select whether to create non-custodial parent records for children.
+If you select the checkbox, this creates other household records with a household type of non-custodial parent for each minor child.
+In other words, this links them to the household that is not their primary household following the split.

-7. For any other members who are splitting from the Household:
+7. For any other members splitting from the household:

 1. Double-click their name in the Household Members table to move them to the Departing Members table.